WebFiori/docs/basic-usage.md

 }
 ```

-Assuming that the base URL of the website is `https//example.com`, if we navigate to `https//example.com/home` the page that we have created should appear in the web browser.
+Assuming that the base URL of the website is `https//example.com`, if navigated to `https//example.com/home` the page that was created should appear in web browser.

 ## Serving Dynamic Pages